Adult entertainment conglomerate MindGeek owns several of the largest ‘free’ tube sites including Pornhub.

 MindGeek subsidiary MG Premium, for example, has many thousands of works registered at the US Copyright Office.
 To prevent these videos from being shared online without permission, the company regularly takes legal action.

-In a recent case, filed at the federal court in the District of Washington, MindGeek went after Vasily Kharchenko, the alleged operator of Daftsex.com, Artporn.com, Biqle.com and Daxab.com.
+In a recent case heard at a federal court in the Western District of Washington, MindGeek won a default judgment against Vasily Kharchenko, the suspected operator of Daftsex.com, Artporn.com, Biqle.com and Daxab.com.

 From: TF, for the latest news on copyright battles, piracy and more.